 A class action lawsuit could also require the companies at fault to make substantial improvements to their data security systems to ensure such a breach does not occur again in the future.

-If you received a letter saying that your information was compromised or if you were in collections with AMCA for a past-due bill from Quest or LabCorp, attorneys working with ClassAction.org would like to speak with you about serving as a plaintiff in a suit on behalf of the class.
+If you received a letter saying that your information was compromised in the AMCA data breach and you have documentation tying your involvement in the breach to Quest, LabCorp or another lab, attorneys working with ClassAction.org would like to speak with you about serving as a plaintiff in a suit on behalf of the class.
 Fill out the form on this page to get in touch.